control8r/midimonster-knowledge-base/source/dev/Building.rst

 to load plugins (the backends) at runtime.
 The `-Wl,-export-dynamic` linker flag adds the plugin-accessible API to the dynamic symbol table, so it can be used from runtime-loaded plugins.

+As a side note for the Windows build, the core compilation is made to output an import library using the parameter `-Wl,--out-implib,libmmapi.a`.
+This import library is required by the backend compilation to allow linking the backend plugins against the core API.
+Additionally, a resource file containing an application icon is compiled for the Windows target, to allow the resulting executable to have the MIDIMonster logo as an icon, as well as contain additional metadata such as the current version number.

 Building a backend
 ^^^^^^^^^^^^^^^^^^
 All backends consist of C header file, a C source file, and a markdown document containing the backend